Hanabi-Live/hanabi-live/docs/install.md

 - The "run.sh" script in the root of the repository will build and run the server.
   - If you are on Windows, you should run this script from a Git Bash window.
   - If you are on Windows, you might have to accept a Windows Firewall dialog (because a new program is listening on new ports).
   - If you are on MacOS or Linux, then `sudo` might be necessary to run this script because the server listens on port 80 and/or 443.
-If you don't want to use `sudo`, then change the port to e.g. 8000 by editing the ".env" file and restarting the server.
+If you do not want to use `sudo`, then change the port to e.g. 8000 by editing the ".env" file and restarting the server.
 - Once the server is running, you can go to "http://localhost/" to view the site.
   - By default, the server runs on port 80 (the default HTTP port).
   - Viewing the page will only work if the prerequisites were installed properly, which is covered previously in this document.